Model quality in football: Quantifying the quality of an Expected Threat model: Expected Threat model

 \subsection{Estimation}

-In practice, the quantities in \eqref{eq: characteristic equation detailled} or \eqref{eq: characteristic equation vectorized} are unknown and have to be estimated.
-In recent years, the quantity of collected data in football has increased, resulting in often proprietary data sets \cite{Rein2016, Herold2019, OlthofDavis2025}.
+In practice, the quantities in \eqref{eq: characteristic equation vectorized} are unknown and have to be estimated.
+In recent years, the quantity of collected data in football has increased, resulting in often proprietary data sets \citep{Rein2016, Herold2019, OlthofDavis2025}.
 With historical data of in-game actions, the values of $P(shot|s)$, $xG(s)$, $T_{s,s'}$, or the vector $g$ and matrix $T$ can be estimated.
 This is generally done by counting occurrences and taking the empirical mean.

-The only unknowns in the model then remain the $xT$-values, which are solutions to a linear system of equations.
-This can be solved with various methods, but, a specific version of the Value Iteration algorithm \cite{Bransen2025} is used that is intuitive to coaches and players.
+The only remaining unknowns are the $xT$-values, which are solutions to a linear system of equations described by \eqref{eq: characteristic equation vectorized}.
+This can be solved with various methods, but a specific version of the Value Iteration algorithm \citep{Bransen2025} is used that is intuitive for coaches and players.

 This Value Iteration algorithm calculates the probability of scoring within the next $k$ actions.
 Scoring a goal within one action can only be done by directly shooting and scoring successfully.
 The initial value is therefore set as $P(shot|s)\cdot xG(s)$ or $xT^{(1)} = g$.
 Scoring within $k$ actions is possible by scoring directly or moving the ball and then scoring a goal within $k-1$ actions.
-This allows the iterative calculation of the probability of scoring within $k$ actions, and this algorithm is summarized in Algorithm~\ref{alg: iterative algorithm vectorized}.
-The values of this algorithm converge to the correct values when $k\to\infty$, as proven in Proposition~\ref{prop: truncation error vectorized}.
+This allows the recursive calculation of the probability of scoring within $k$ actions, and this algorithm is summarised in Algorithm~\ref{alg: iterative algorithm vectorized}.
+The values of this algorithm converge to the correct values when $k\to\infty$, as described in Proposition~\ref{prop: truncation error vectorized}.